btcsuite/btcd/README.md

 ## License

-Package btcwire is licensed under the liberal ISC License.
+btcd is licensed under the liberal ISC License.